TnTech-ECE/F25_Team4_SmartGolfVisor/HUD_Detailed_Design.md

 A **Madgwick Sensor Fusion Algorithm (SFA)** will be implemented to convert raw IMU data into usable orientation estimates.
 It outputs orientation as a quaternion, a four-dimensional complex number that can be used to represent the orientation of a ridged body or coordinate frame in three-dimensional space.
 Madgwick was selected because it provides fast convergence and and doesn't demand a lot of processing power, which makes it ideal for running in real time on the ESP32-S3.
 [2]

 #### OLED Display
-The **Transparent OLED display** is a monochrome 128x64 dot matrix used to project the swing data metrics (ball speed, ball distance, launch angle, spin rate, and smash factor), shot direction, and coaching suggestions.
+The **Transparent OLED display** is a monochrome 128x64 dot matrix used to project the swing data metrics (ball speed, ball distance, launch angle, back spin, and side spin) and coaching suggestions.
 The **SSD1309 driver chip** receives text and graphics data from the program running on the ESP32-S3.
 This driver chip contains a Graphic Display Data RAM (GDDRAM) with a capacity of 128x64 bits.
 GDDRAM stores the bit patterns that determine which pixels are lit on the display.
 The RAM is divided into eight pages, PAGE0 to PAGE7.
 Each page represents 8 vertical pixels (one byte) across all 128 columns.
 A page structure of the GDDRAM of the SSD1309 is shown in the figure below.

 <p align="center">
   <img src="https://hackmd.io/_uploads/Hkg6Z-SbWl.png" alt="GDDRAM">